-If you apply to work as an auditor, you should have taken classes in introduction to auditing, auditing and control, auditing theory and practice, assurance services and auditing.
+If you apply to work as an auditor, you should have taken classes in introduction to auditing, auditing and control, auditing theory and practice, and assurance services.

-Remember, all of this is for an entry level revenue agent and you can't do much to skip this ste pand move up in the department.
+Remember, all of this is for an entry-level revenue agent and you can't do much to skip this ste pand move up in the department.
 If you want to advance within the IRS, you’re going to have to have a master’s degree or the equivalent in accounting experience.
-Plus, you’ll have to have your CPA license, which means you'll sign up for and take the Uniform CPA examination and earn a passing score on each of the four sections of the test.
-Working at the IRS is a mentally demanding job and you’ll have to have the educational background to succeed.
+Plus, you may have to have your CPA license, which means you'll sign up for and take the Uniform CPA examination and earn a passing score on each of the four sections of the test.
+Working at the IRS is a mentally demanding job and you’ll have to have the educational background and necessary tools to succeed.

 Before you first apply for a position at the IRS, take the certification exams for the accounting role you’re most interested in or qualified for.

-Certified Public Accountants (CPA) should pass the Uniform CPA Exam and obtain their certificate, as well as keep up with any necessary continuing education.
+Certified Public Accountants (CPA) should pass the Uniform CPA Exam and obtain their main certification, as well as keep up with any necessary continuing education.

 Enrolled agents are licensed by the IRS.
-Before beginning to work, they are supposed to take a three-part Special Enrollment exam that allows them to show their knowledge about individual and business tax return preparation, financial planning and representation.
+Before beginning to work as an IRS auditor, they are supposed to take a three-part Special Enrollment exam that allows them to show their knowledge of individual and business client tax preparation, financial planning, and client representation.
 Every three years, they have to submit proof that they have completed 72 hours of study in a continuing education course with an acceptable finishing score.

 Tax Attorney Certification

 Tax attorneys have to pass the state bar in their state or be licensed by their state’s courts in order to have access to these positions.
 They should hold their law degree, earned from an accredited school, and keep up with continuing education hours.
 They should have a high level of personal and professional character.

-Certified public accountants, enrolled agents and tax attorneys should remember that they have unlimited representation rights.
-This means they can represent clients on any tax matters that involve tax payment and collection issues, audits and appeals of IRS decisions.
-As long as they have an IRS Preparer Tax Identification Number (PTIN), they are legally able to prepare federal tax returns.
-These individuals do not have the authority to represent tax clients before the IRS, as of January 1, 2016.
+Certified public accountants, enrolled agents, and tax attorneys should remember that they have unlimited representation rights.
+This means they have the training to represent clients on any tax matters that involve tax payment and collection issues, audits, and appeals of IRS decisions.
+As long as they have an IRS Preparer Tax Identification Number (PTIN), they are legally able to work as a federal tax return preparer.
+These individuals do not have the training or authority to represent tax clients before the IRS, as of January 1, 2016.

-To help taxpayers who are looking for the credentials of tax professionals at the IRS, a directory of federal tax return preparers with required credentials and specific qualifications is available.
-This directory allows taxpayers to search for specific tax professionals by name, city, state and ZIP code.
-Enrolled agents, CPAs, enrolled retirement plan agents and enrolled actuaries who hold their PTINs are included in this directory.
+To help taxpayers who are looking for the credentials of tax professionals at the IRS, a directory with each federal tax return preparer, with required credentials and specific qualifications is available.
+This directory allows taxpayers to search for a specific tax preparer or professionals by name, city, state and ZIP code.
+Enrolled agents, CPAs, enrolled retirement plan agents, and enrolled actuaries who hold their PTINs are included in this directory.
 The directory also contains the Annual Filing Season Program Record of Completion recipients.
-These individuals aren’t enrolled agents, tax attorneys or CPAs.
-Individuals in this program are required to complete continuing education hours if they plan to complete tax returns for their clients in an upcoming tax year.
+These individuals aren’t enrolled agents, tax attorneys, or CPAs.
+Individuals in this program are required to complete continuing education hours if they plan to complete tax filings for their clients in an upcoming tax year.

 Salary and Career Outlook

-As of 2016, the job outlook for revenue agents, tax examiners and collectors should show insignificant change between 2016 and 2026.
-Any effect on their employment prospects is affected only by any future changes to local, state or federal government budgets and this means that they enjoy a certain amount of job security within the tax industry, even outside of tax season.
+As of 2016, the job outlook for a revenue agent, tax examiner, collector, or other tax professional should show insignificant change between 2016 and 2026.
+Any effect on their employment prospects is affected only by any future changes to local, state, or federal government budgets and this means that they enjoy a certain amount of job security within the tax industry, even outside of tax season.